carpentries-incubator/docker-introduction/_extras/guide.md

 do this and a good way to make sure that you've addressed specific concerns or goals of the participants.

+## Common Points of Confusion

+* difference between a container and container image
+* what it means for a container to be stopped (but not removed)

 {% include links.md %}